danymat/hacks/README.md

 Sometimes, it feels weirder, and it's Chad (with my instructions).

 Good luck (we try to provide a usage example for each command)

+*(lmao seems like i'm not the only one to do this: https://github.com/tomnomnom/hacks)*